 Sales – this account keeps track of your product sales.

 Expenses – things that you buy for your business.

 Revenue – This is all the money that you’ve earned.
 For example, if you sell products and services, you would have sales and service revenue to add together and make revenue.

-When a transaction happens there is only 2 things that need to happen.
+When a transaction happens there are only 2 things that need to happen.
 First decide where to put the debit, second decide where to put the credit (in any order).
 Here is an example:

 You have a Consulting business and just invoiced a client for services due in 60 days.
 Since they have up to 60 days to pay you, log this as an Accounts Receivable transaction.
 Also since your earned money, this would also be a Revenue transaction.
 So now that we know which accounts to use, how do we know which one is a debit or credit.
 It’s simply one of those things you have to know so here is a small “cheat sheet” to help: